tensorforce/tensorforce/README.md

 #### Introduction

 Tensorforce is an open-source deep reinforcement learning framework, with an emphasis on modularized flexible library design and straightforward usability for applications in research and practice.
-Tensorforce is built on top of [Google's TensorFlow framework](https://www.tensorflow.org/) and compatible with Python 3 (Python 2 support was dropped with version 0.5).
+Tensorforce is built on top of [Google's TensorFlow framework](https://www.tensorflow.org/) (version 1.13.2) and compatible with Python 3 (Python 2 support was dropped with version 0.5).

 Tensorforce follows a set of high-level design choices which differentiate it from other similar libraries: